ThisAMJ/p2install/README.md

 ## Launch options

-On Windows, the following launch option now works for all games and mods:
+On Windows, the following launch option now works for all (supported) games and mods:

 > **[path to]**/.p2-common/portal2.bat %command%